omgnetwork/ewallet/docs/setup/advanced/settings.md

 The local ledger offers a caching mechanism for wallets in order to boost the calculation speed (in case you have millions of transactions).

 - `balance_caching_strategy`: Specify if new cached wallets should be computed using a previous cache or by recalculating everything from scratch.
+- `balance_caching_reset_frequency`: Specify after how many times a cached balance needs to be recalculated from the beginning and not use the last cached balance.

 Strategies available: